A Larger BART Plaza

-Proposed improvements to streets and sidewalks will be one of the first to implement the planned Mission District Streetscape Plan.
+Proposed improvements to streets and sidewalks around 1979 Mission will be one of the first to implement the planned Mission District Streetscape Plan.
 We will be working closely with the Planning Department as the design details are further developed.

-To make it safer to walk along Capp Street, the project proposes to widen the sidewalks on Capp Street from 9 feet to 12- feet and create pedestrian bulb-outs at the intersection of 16th and Adair Streets.
-The changes will give Capp Street a more residential feel, slow traffic, and make it more comfortable and safe to walk down.
-Pedestrian bulb-outs at intersections will shorten street crossing distances as well as provide safer access for children and families going to Marshall Elementary School.
-To further slow traffic around Marshall Elementary School, another possibility would be to raise the intersection of Capp and Adair Streets so it acts as both a crosswalk and a speed table.
+To make it safer to walk along Capp Street, the project proposes to widen the sidewalks on Capp Street from 9 feet to 12- feet and create pedestrian bulb-outs as well as a raised intersection at 16th and Adair Streets.
+The changes will give Capp Street a more residential feel and create a safer route to school for Marshall Elementary School students.
+The pedestrian bulb outs and raised intersection will shorten street crossing distances, increase pedestrian visibility, and provide a visual cue for vehicles to slow down.

 Vehicular traffic leaving 1979 Mission will also be forced to make a right turn on Capp Street toward 16th Street, diverting traffic away from Marshall Elementary School.